-Are Question Tags Effective In Your Dialogue Writing?
+Are Question Tags In Dialogue Writing A Good Idea?

 Question Tags in Fiction Dialoge